SamFung8/OpenGL_Virtual-Jeep-Game/ReadMe.md

 4. Hold the mouse and right-click moving the viewpoint in a 3D way in camera view
 5. Right-click to open menu setting

+# **How to run**

+Method 1 (directly run the .exe file):

+I have deployed the .py file which is an easy way to run the programs without the requirement of installing any libraries, packages or downloading python on your computer.
+You can find the .exe file in src/main.exe.

+Method 2 (install corresponding library and python version 2.7):

+Step1: Download and unzip the file
+Step2: Download and install Anaconda for the website https://www.anaconda.com/
+Step3: Create a virtual environment of python 2.7 in Anaconda
+Step4: Open created virtual environment in Anaconda and run the command “cd [file download path + \src]”
+Step5: Run the command “pip install -r requirements.txt”
+Step6: Run the command “python main.py”